dr-ridwanoladipo/brain-tumor-ai/README.md

 </div>

->⚡ **Scalability Note**: Achieved 86.1% WT Dice on a single GPU — pipeline scales with more compute to ≥ 90%, matching top BraTS systems.
+>⚡ **Scalability Note**: Achieved 86.1 % WT Dice on a single GPU — performance scales toward ≥ 90 % with multi-GPU or ensemble training.

 ---